taxprofiler/taxpasta/paper/paper.md

 Metagenomic analysis is largely concerned with untargeted genetic characterisation of the taxonomic and functional composition of whole communities of organisms.
-Researchers ask questions from metagenomic sequencing such as 'who is present' (what organisms), and 'what are they doing' (what functions are they performing)?
+Researchers ask questions from metagenomic sequencing such as 'who is present' (what organisms are present), and 'what are they doing' (what functions are they performing)?
 The nature of this field is such that it intersects with ecology, medicine, statistics, and bioinformatics.
 Facilitated by the development of Next-Generation Sequencing (NGS), the field often generates large datasets consisting of many samples (hundreds) and many